Duncanma/Blog/content/albums/brooklyn-bridge.md

 ---
 {
   "Title": "Brooklyn Bridge",
-  "Description": "A set of shots taken starting in the early morning from the bridge.", "BaseURL": "https://photos.duncanmackenzie.net/images/nyc", "Featured": 12,
+  "Description": "A set of photos taken starting in the early morning from the bridge.", "BaseURL": "https://photos.duncanmackenzie.net/images/nyc", "Featured": 12,
   "Pictures": [